karanpraharaj/academic-kickstart/content/post/ai-fairness/index.md

 (1) **bias** (as in mathematical **bias** unit)  (2) Societal **bias**  (3) Inductive **bias** (which is dependent on decisions taken to build the model.)
 (4) **bias**-variance decomposition of a loss function  (5) Dataset **bias**

 I imagine that a lot of gaps in communication could be covered by just being a little more precise when we use these terms.
-But the one upside to a public feud between a Turing Award winner and a pioneer of algorithmic fairness is that people are bound to talk about to it.
-This will hopefully mean an increased awareness among researchers about the social implications of their findings and with that, hopefully an increased sense of responsibility to mitigate the harms.
+But the one upside to a public feud between a Turing Award winner and a pioneer of algorithmic fairness is that people in the community are bound to talk about it.
+This will hopefully mean an increased awareness among researchers about the social implications of their findings and with that, hopefully, an increased sense of responsibility to mitigate the harms.

 On a lighter note, never mind Obama, the model even depixelized a **dog’s face** to a caucasian man’s.
 It sure loves white males.